 March 12th 1940, saw another fatal accident at Upwood, with the death of trainee pilot Sgt.
 Alphonse Hermels (s/n: 517823) whose aircraft collided with a Blenheim on detachment from 90 Sqn, the two aircraft taking off simultaneously but neither apparently being aware of the other’s presence.

 In early April, both 35 and 90 Sqns were disbanded and amalgamated to form No. 17 Operational Training Unit (OTU).
-The name of 35 Sqn would be reborn as part of Bomber Command at Boscombe Down at the year’s end, but that would be their ties with this rather wet airfield cut, until in 1956, when it would return extending its stay to a more permanent seven years.
+The name of 35 Sqn would be reborn as part of Bomber Command at Boscombe Down at the year’s end, but that would be their ties with this rather wet airfield cut, until in 1956, when it would return extending its stay to a more permanent five years.
 For the next three years the OTU would be the main user of Upwood, flying with a wide range of aircraft types, including: the Lysander, Anson, Hurricane, Spitfire, Wellington and Fairey Battle.
 The unit eventually departed to Silverstone – famous for British Motor Racing – in December 1943.

 As the BEF were being withdrawn from the beaches of Dunkirk, Britain began to brace itself for the impending invasion.
 Although the Battle of Britain would not officially start for some time yet, the period immediately after Dunkirk saw minor attacks on British airfields, particularly those in East Anglia.
 On several days during June, enemy bombers would penetrate British airspace and unload their small bomb loads on these sites.
 Some of the first enemy intruder missions were recorded at this time, and Upwood would receive its fair share of bombings although little damage was done.